 Overall, the result is that all of the information is parsed from the “Positive Feedback Product Seller” database and only provided to ChatGPT through prompts.
 Therefore, ChatGPT or OpenAI has no ability to collect company IP.

 We are two months into building products using ChatGPT.
-If this thread interests you or you want to build a ChatBot for your business please reach out to NineTwoThree Venture Studio.
+If this thread interests you or you want to build a ChatBot for your business please reach out to NineTwoThree Studio.

 We have been building Machine Learning applications since 2016 - but this is different.
 ChatGPT changes everything.
 We are already working with clients building applications using OpenAI.
 Experience matters - and we have the team to help you.